xerolinux/XeroHub/content/posts/nvidia-vs-amd-linux/index.md

 - **Open-Source Drivers:** AMD’s commitment to open-source drivers is a significant advantage for Linux users.
 Installation is straightforward, and compatibility with modern Linux distributions like Ubuntu and ArchLinux is generally robust.
 Gaming performance out of the box is commendable, with most titles running smoothly using these drivers.

+A quote from AMD's **Forrest Norod** :

+> We are absolutely committed to open [ecosystems], even open to working with customers or others that are directly competing with us in the end.
+That is to everybody's benefit, ourselves included.

 - **Price Performance Ratio:** One of the standout features of AMD GPUs is their competitive pricing relative to Nvidia.
 The RX 6700 XT, for example offers excellent value for money, often providing more VRAM at a lower cost compared to Nvidia’s equivalents.
+See in the [**AMD vs nVidia Gaming Benchmarks](https://www.phoronix.com/review/august-2023-linux-gpus/2) **Phoronix article**.

 - **Gaming Experience:** For gaming enthusiasts, AMD GPUs shine brightly.
 Titles run seamlessly on Linux with open-source drivers, leveraging Vulkan and OpenGL without major issues.
 They handle high-resolution gaming admirably, although it may fall significantly behind Nvidia in raw ray tracing performance.

-- **OpenCL and ROCm Support:** While AMD supports OpenCL, the ecosystem is still catching up to Nvidia’s CUDA dominance in fields like machine learning and professional video editing.
-Updates like ROCm 6.0.x show promise but may not yet fully match Nvidia’s capabilities in these specialized areas.

-- **Setup and Compatibility:** Setting up AMD GPUs can be straightforward with open-source drivers, but challenges arise when needing specific features like hardware video encoding (VAAPI) or compatibility with proprietary software such as DaVinci Resolve.
-Installing bleeding-edge Mesa libraries and kernels may be necessary for optimal performance, which can complicate the setup for less experienced users.
+- **Setup and Compatibility:** Setting up AMD GPUs is straightforward with open-source drivers.

 ### Challenges with AMD GPUs